agarie/rc/README.md

 `:Mason` and selecting the ones being used (refer to the `LSP` section in the `init.lua` file).
 It's better to install `solargraph` manually if you work with multiple Ruby versions.

+## Z shell

+I try to split my Z Shell configuration between the recommended files:

+* `.zshenv`: is always sourced and contains `PATH` and other variables that should be set for all types of shells.
+* `.zshrc`: is sourced in interactive shells, so scripts using a zsh shebang don't have access to anything defined here.

+I also keep a machine-specific `~/.zlocal` file (not on git) that is sourced at the end of `.zshrc`.